 In 2012, within a globalized and extremely competitive air transport sector and faced with continued negative results, Air France-KLM launched a transformation plan that should enable a recovery in the Group's competitiveness over the next three years.
-This plan has been adapted within each company to ensure the most appropriate response to achieving the strategic priorities (see paragraphe 2.3 - Strategy, page 200).
+This plan has been adapted within each company to ensure the most appropriate response to achieving the strategic priorities (See also Section 2.3 - Strategy, page 42 /).